 Instructions

-- Mix together everything except potato chips inside slow cooker.
+- Mix together everything except potato chips and 1/2 of the cheese inside slow cooker.

-- Cover and cook on low for 6 hours.
-Can stir halfway thru but not necessary.
+- Cover and cook on low for 5-6 hours.
+Stirring halfway thru is helpful.

-- 30 minutes before serving sprinkle cheese on top and stir.
+- 30 minutes before serving sprinkle remaining cheese on top.
 Put lid back on so it melts.

 - When done sprinkle crushed chips on top and serve warm!